 Observer Photo | Eric Garwood

-To book an appointment for individual instruction or to obtain a schedule of classes, send an email to [email protected] or call 941-650-0318.
+To book an appointment, send an email to [email protected] or call 941-650-0318.

 Jason Whitney, who took a beach fly-fishing lesson from me, emailed me this photo with the following message: “Hey, Rusty!
 Thanks again for the lesson.
 It clearly worked.
 Saw four coming at me.
 I got one to peel off and then I kept him from the herd and he finally took it.
-What a rush!
+What a rush!”

 Jason Whitney shows off a snook he caught fly-fishing